Avdan-OS/Tinan/CONTRIBUTING.md

 For code convention:

-- 2 space indent, no tab,
+- 2 space indent, no tab.

-- const by default and let for reassignable
+- const by default and let for reassignable.

-- Be CaReFuL_WithHow-youName VARIABLES.
+- Use SCREAMING_SNAKE_CASE naming for const and camelCase naming for let and var.

 ## Forking